Volleyball variations: Footvolley

 Footvolley combines beach volleyball and soccer skills.
 The difference is that the players may not contact the ball with their hands or arms; instead they can use all other body parts including their feet, head and chest, etc. The sport originated in Brazil, but is quickly becoming popular in the US, Europe, and Asia.

 Native Ball/Nadan Panthu Kali

 Originated and popular in Kerala, India.

 Sepak Takraw

-Sepak Takraw is a variant of volleyball popular in Asia, similar to footvolley.
-The rules are very similar to those in volleyball, with the following four important exceptions: The use of hands is not permitted, each player may only touch the ball once before it is kicked back over the net, there is no rotation in the defence position and players use their feet to get the ball over the net.
+Sepak Takraw is a sport popular in Asia, similar to footvolley and volleyball.
 The game is played on a badminton doubles court.
+Unlike in volleyball, the use of hands is not permitted, each player may only touch the ball once before it is kicked back over the net, there is no rotation in the defence position, and players use their feet to get the ball over the net.
 Another similar game played with the feet and originating in Thailand is Buka ball.